PCMDI/CMEC/ilamb.md

 ## The International Land Model Benchmarking (ILAMB) Package

-The International Land Model Benchmarking (ILAMB) Package was designed to address to goals of the ILAMB Project, a model&ndash;data intercomparison and integration activity.
+The International Land Model Benchmarking (ILAMB) Package was designed to address the goals of the ILAMB Project, a model--data intercomparison and integration activity.
 ILAMB designed to improve the performance of land models and, in parallel, improve the design of new measurement campaigns to reduce uncertainties associated with key land surface processes.
 Building upon past model evaluation studies, described below, the goals of ILAMB are to:

 1. develop internationally accepted benchmarks for land model performance,